Updated: July 31, 2025

 Portugal has a reputation for incredible food and wine, with delicious fresh seafood.
 You can enjoy high-quality food without the premium price tag, which is usually the case in other countries in Western Europe.

-You can eat a regular solid meal in an inexpensive mid-range restaurant in Portugal for €8-€15 and a drink or two at a reasonable price.
+You can eat a regular solid meal in an inexpensive mid-range restaurant in Portugal or a typical family-owned restaurant (known as a tasca) for €8-€15 and a drink or two at a reasonable price.
 A glass of wine for €3 and a beer for around €2.
+Restaurant prices are on average 36 percent lower in Portugal when compared with the USA.

 For more information on dining out costs, refer to the below table: